Thogotovirus: Batken virus

 Batken virus was first isolated from hard-bodied ticks of the species Hyalomma plumbeum plumbeum infesting sheep near the town of Batken, Kirghizia, now in Kyrgyzstan, in 1970.
 It has also been found to infect mosquitoes of the species Aedes caspius Pallas and Culex hortensis Ficalbi, also in Kyrgyzstan.
 Its geographical range is limited to Central Asia, Transcaucasia and the area to the north of the Caspian Sea.
 In the laboratory it is highly pathogenic for mice, hamsters and chickens.
 The virion is variable in shape, with spherical and filamentous forms being observed; it has a diameter of 50–100 nm.
 Batken is considered a DHOV subtype; the viruses have a high degree of sequence identity (90% in the envelope glycoprotein; 96–98% in other proteins), and their antibodies crossreact.

 Bourbon virus

 Bourbon virus was identified in 2014 by next-generation sequencing of a blood sample from a man from Bourbon County, Kansas, USA, who became ill a few days after being bitten by multiple ticks, and subsequently died.
-It is the only known thogotovirus to be associated with human disease in the Western hemisphere.
+It is the only known thogotovirus to be associated with human disease in the Western Hemisphere.
 As of February 2015, Bourbon virus has not been isolated from ticks, insects or non-human vertebrates.
 The virus is variable in shape, with filamentous as well as spherical forms; it has a diameter broadly in the range 100–130 nm.
 The genome contains at least six RNA segments.
 It is most similar to DHOV and Batken virus.

+Oz virus

+Oz virus was first characterised in 2018 after isolation from the hard tick Amblyomma testudinarium in Ehime, Japan.
+[DOI: 10.1016/j.virusres.2018.03.004].
+The first human case, a 70 year old female patient who died of myocarditis with isolation of Oz virus on autopsy, was reported on 23.6.2023 by the Japanese Ministry of Heath.